 And it is absolutely a truism that businesses need money.
 It's their oxygen.
 But the purpose for business isn't to make money in the same way that the purpose for living isn't to breathe oxygen.
 In our model for business, profits aren't an end but a means, a resource, to accomplish something bigger, a resource to build the common good.

-The way we do that is to use our profits to provide free startup grants in the amount of $100,000 to entrepreneurs who adopt our same pay-it-forward model.
-We will give out our very first grant in 2018.
+The way we do that is to use our profits, once we grow, to provide free startup grants to entrepreneurs who adopt our same pay-it-forward model.